sdc-china/IDA-doc/_posts/2018-01-15-pipeline-confuguration-PCtoPS.md

 ### Create SSH Key

-1. Login into the keter server.The first step is to create the key pair on the Keter machine.
+1. Login into the keter server and create the key pair on the Keter machine.

     ```
      $ssh-keygen -t rsa